Welcome to Your Big Sky Experience

 Presented by InterVarsity Christian Fellowship and Soft Landing

-Presented by UM Health and Medicine
+Presented by UM Brand Experience and Marketing

 Presented by SOBBACYCLE

 SOBBACYCLE is a beat-based cycling studio combining music and movement to cleanse the mind, body and soul.
 We are more than a 45-minute ride, we are a group of individuals who come together to experience #sweatbassbliss in a safe space, building community on and off the bike!
 For your BSE, we will focus on the importance of movement for both your mental and physical health.
 Day 1 will be focused on an individual project - setting goals and a plan for your fall semester that will keep you moving, happy and healthy.
-Day 2 will be a group project focused on building community and how to bring the SOBBACYCLE experience to campus and vise versa.
+Day 2 will be a group project focused on building community and how to bring the SOBBACYCLE experience to campus and vice versa.
 Both days will begin with a standard SOBBACYCLE class so you can get a taste of the #sweatbassbliss.
 Students will be riding stationary bicycles each day, requiring a basic level of fitness.

 Presented by the UM Alumni Association

-Presented by the Office of Experiential Learning and Career Success and the Ecology Project International
+Presented by the Office of Experiential Learning and Career Success

 Presented by Grizzly Athletics